higayasuo/expo-icp/docs/deep-links.md

 **Important**: The `package_name` in this file must exactly match the `expo.android.package` value in your `app.json` file.
 If these values don't match, App Links verification will fail.

-This file will be used to verify your app's association with your domain for App Links.

-### 5. Build Android Preview
+### 2. Build Android Preview

-For Android, build a preview version of your app:
+Build a preview version of your app:

 ```bash
 npm run frontend:eas:build:android:preview